ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 Some `spacy-llm` tasks provide additional arguments such as `label_definitions` to explicitly describe a label to an LLM, and `examples` for few-shot prompting.
 The library covers most of the core NLP tasks such as NER, text categorization, and lemmatization and seems to be adding more in the NLU space (e.g., summarization).

-*[Full disclosure: I used to help out in the earlier versions of spacy-llm during my time at Explosion]*
+*[Full disclosure: I used to contribute to the earlier versions of spacy-llm]*

 ## Benchmarking results